 The aurora that appears close to the North Pole is called Aurora borealis, while the other that appears in the South Pole is called Aurora Australis.

-The winter months are ideal time to get a fair glimpse of the Northern Lights in Murmansk.
+The winter months are an ideal time to get a fair glimpse of the Northern Lights in Murmansk.
 Though we talk about seasons for Northern Lights viewing being best from September to March, they’re actually happening all the time—you just can’t see them during the day, or during the height of summer when twilight never really ends and it doesn’t get dark enough in the north pole.

 The color of the Northern Lights depends on the particular atmospheric gas that combines with the rays emanating from the Sun.
 If the reacting atmospheric gas is oxygen, the output color is pale yellowish-green.
 If the reacting gas is Nitrogen, the Northern Lights would be blue or purplish-red.
 More rarely, the bright red Northern Lights appears when the reacting gas is high altitude oxygen, usually 200 miles above the earth’s surface.